-Then, from the conclave, three came forth from the home of the gods, the mighty and gracious.
+Then, from the conclave, three came forth from the home of the mighty and gracious gods.
 They found two beings without fate on the land, Ask and Embla, who were empty of strength.
 They were without souls, sense, heat, motion, or healthy color.
 Odin gave them souls, Hönir gave them sensibility, and Loki gave them warmth and health.

 I know an ash named Yggdrasil that is watered with white water from the dew that falls in the green dales near the well of Urd, and it grows forever.
-From it came three maidens, strong in wisdom, from their dwelling down beneath the tree.
-One is called Urd, the next Verdandi, and the third Skuld.
+Three maidens, strong in wisdom, came from their dwelling down beneath the tree.
+One is called Urd, another Verdandi, and the third Skuld.
 On the wood they carved laws, and they allotted life to the sons of men and set their fates.

-Odin hurled his spear over the host his spear, and war first came to the world.
+Odin hurled his spear over the host, and war first came to the world.
 The wall that surrounded the home of the gods was broken, and the field trodden by the warlike Vanir.
 Then the gods sought their assembly-seats, and held council as to whether they should give tribute or whether worship should belong to the Vanir as well.

 At this point, Völuspá includes a highly abbreviated version of the story of The Birth of Sleipnir, given in full in the prose Edda.
 Then the volva continues:

 Odin, I know where your eye is hidden.
 Your eye is hidden deep in the famous well of Mimir.
-Each morning, Mimir drinks mead your pledge.
+Each morning, Mimir drinks your pledge in mead.
 Do you wish to know more?
 I had necklaces and rings from Heerfather.
-My speech was wise, and wisdom was my magic wisdom.
+My speech was wise, and wisdom was my magic.
 I saw far and wide, over all the worlds.

-I see Loki, the lover of ill, bound in the wet woods.
+I see Loki, the lover of evil, bound in the wet woods.
 Sigyn sits by his side, not happy to see her mate.
 Would you know yet more?

 From the east, the river Slith pours through vales poisoned with swords and daggers.
 Northward, a hall of gold rises in Nithavellir for Sindri’s race.
 And in Okolnir, another stands, where the giant Brimir has his beer hall.

 I see a hall far from the sun, standing on Nastrond, and its doors face north.
-Venom drips down through the smoke-vent, for serpent wind around its walls.
-I see treacherous men and murderers wading through wild rivers, and workers of ill with the wives of men.
+Venom drips down through the smoke-vent, for serpents wind around its walls.
+I see treacherous men and murderers wading through wild rivers, and workers of evil with the wives of men.
 There Nidhogg sucks the blood of the slain, and the wolf rends men.
-Would you know yet more?
+Would you know still more?